Project-Cartographer/H2Codez/README.md

 * Use default OS style for file/folder selection dialog.
 * In-game display settings option in Sapien.
 * Custom director speed.
+* Workaround for graphical artifacts on some Nvida cards.
 * Some misc changes and fixes.

 ## Installation